kien300/PGIS_data/README.md

 # PGIS_data
-work from RStudio but codes available here
+work from RStudio but codes available here,
+Master is the original R Shiny app